sxm13/GCNCharges/README.md

 there is an example in ```GCNCharge.ipynb```

 # Website & Zenodo
-*  IF you do not want to install GCN Charge, you can go to this :point_right: [link](https://gcn-charge-predicter-mtap.streamlit.app/).
+*  IF you do not want to install PACMAN, you can go to this :point_right: [link](https://gcn-charge-predicter-mtap.streamlit.app/).
 *  IF you want to DOWNLOAD full code and dataset, you can go to this :point_right: [link](https://zenodo.org/records/10822403) But we will not update new vesion in Zenodo, new vesion will upload here.

 # Reference